 Q: Will my child be with kids that are the same age?

 A: Yes, we organize the groups by grades.
-The Kids program is separated into four groups: Group A (grades 2 and 3), Group B (grade 4), Group C (grade 5), and Group D (grade 6).
-The Teen program is for students in grades 7 and 8, while the Young Adult program is for students in grades 9 through 12.
+Our Kids program is separated into four groups: Group A (grades 2 – 3), Group B (grade 4), Group C (grade 5), and Group D (grade 6).
+The Teen program is for students in grades 7 – 8 and the Young Adult program is for students in grades 9 – 12.

 Q: Who teaches these classes?

-A: All of the Young Actors at Strasberg Faculty are accomplished actors and teachers.
-Many have been teaching in the Young Actors programs for more than 10 years, and many have been teaching in The Institute for decades and also teach NYU students.
+A: All of our Young Actors at Strasberg Faculty are accomplished as both actors and instructors.
+Many have been teaching in the Young Actors programs for over 10 years and also teach in our adult Institute and NYU programs.

 Q: How does my child apply for the program?
 What do I need to submit with the application?

 A: You can find the application under the “Apply Now” button.
 You can mail in hard copies of the application with the supporting materials or e-mail them to [email protected]

 Please mail the application with an ATTN: Young Actors Program, 115 East 15th Street; New York, NY 10003 or you can drop off the application to the school in person.

 In addition to the application form, we require one photo of the child, a personal statement (an essay of 100 to 250 words describing your goals in acting and why you wish to study at LSTFI) along with a non-refundable application fee of $50.

 A: We accept applications on a rolling basis, but recommend that completed applications be submitted as early as possible since programs can fill up.